-In order to achieve the minimum accuracy, precision and recall required, you will need to iterate the process from step 1 to 5, that is:
+To achieve the minimum accuracy, precision and recall required, you will need to iterate the process from step 1 to 5, that is:

-- Refine your Category tree.
+Refine your tags.

-- Gather more data.
+Gather more data.

-- Tag more data.
+Tag more data.

-- Upload the new data and retrain the classifier.
+Upload the new data and retrain the classifier.

-- Test and improve:
+Test and improve:

 This process can be done with two options: